zoeyz123/CETA-RUHacks22/README.md

-### Introducing Ceta - Meta with a C!
+### Introducing CETA - Meta with a C!

-Ceta serves as a communication platform where students can connect with others taking the same classes as them.
+CETA serves as a communication platform where students can connect with others taking the same classes as them.